jhonatan3/recon_webui/README.md

 # Recon-WebUI

 **Recon-WebUI** is a modular reconnaissance toolkit with both a **CLI** and a **Flask-based Web UI**.
-It was built as part of an offensive security internship assignment and is designed for passive + light active reconnaissance of domains and IPs.
+It is designed to streamline **passive and light active reconnaissance** of domains and IPs, supporting offensive security, penetration testing, and bug bounty workflows.

 ---